MISSION STATEMENT

 GOALS AND GUIDELINES

-1. Players will notify officials as soon as possible when NOT able to play.
+1. Players will notify Event Director / Board Member as soon as possible when NOT able to play.

-2. Players will check in and pay all fees at least 15 to 20 minutes prior to their scheduled tee time.
+2. Players will check in and pay all fees at least 30 minutes prior to their scheduled tee time.

-3. Players will arrive on the 1st tee 5 minutes prior to their tee time WITHOUT BEING ANNOUNCED.
+3. Players will arrive on the 1st tee at least 5 minutes prior to their tee time WITHOUT BEING ANNOUNCED.

 4. Players will address concerns appropriately to Board Members and NOT during Pro Shop check-in.